to the West End Studio Tour

-- Barring exceptional circumstances, any artist who drops out too late to be removed from publicity or who fails to open a studio on the agreed-upon schedule will be excluded from future WESTs
+WEST will not reimburse fees to artists who drop out of the Tour after July 1st of the year participating.
+Barring exceptional circumstances, any artist who drops out too late to be removed from publicity or who fails to open their studio on the agreed-upon schedule will be excluded from future Tours.

-- A list of the 10 included images, with files named as follows: (#)_JohnDoe_2015_mymasterpiece_mixedmedia_90cmX50cm(IOW: Image number, your name, year created, title of the work, medium, size)
+- A list of the 10 included images, with files named as follows: Image number, your name, year created, title of the work, medium, size (Example: #08_JohnDoe_2015_mymasterpiece_mixedmedia_90cmX50cm)

-$200 – contributing artist, minor role*** (inc min 1 logo Sponsor) – due April 30
+$200 – contributing artist, regular role (including recruiting at least 1 logo Sponsor)

-$350 – non-contributing artist (no meetings, no job, no committee work, no sponsor etc) – $200 Apr 30/$150 Jul 1
+$350 – non-contributing artist (no meetings, no job, no committee work, no Sponsor etc)

-Commitment to the Organization
+Commitment to the WEST: